 Insert these to-dos on your calendar.
 The Chevrolet Detroit Belle Isle Grand Prix races into town June 2-4.
-The race’s challenging street circuit on Belle Isle is a favorite among drivers.
+The race’s challenging street circuit is a favorite among drivers.
 Eyes to the skies on June 26 for the dazzling Ford Fireworks.
-Search for treasures at the Belle Isle Art Fair Aug.
-5-6.
+Search for treasures at the Art Fair in August.
 OABI (Once Around Belle Isle) — the annual kayak, paddleboard and surf-ski race and beach party — returns Aug.
 12.

 About Belle Isle Park

-To enter Belle Isle Park, Michigan residents need a Recreation Passport, which actually gets you in more than 120 Michigan state parks.
+To enter the island park, Michigan residents need a Recreation Passport, which actually gets you in more than 120 Michigan state parks.
 The annual passport is $11 for cars, $5 for motorcycles.
 A one-day pass for nonresidents is $9.
 All are sold at the gate.
 Entry is free for those who walk or bike onto the island.

 Photo Credits: Anna Scripps Whitcomb Conservatory and pedal boat by Michelle & Chris Gerard; aerial by Vito Palmisano; OABI by Toddstar Photography